kevin-o-lewis/beer-recommender/README.md

 **Most Popular Beers:**\
 I calculated the five most popular beers, accounting for the number of reviews using the weighted rating seen below.
 This ensures that beers with a high average rating but a low number of reviews aren't over-represented.
+I'll use these later as general recommendations for users with too few reviews to make a personalized recommendation (cold start problem).

 ![Screen Shot 2021-08-09 at 9 07 26 AM](https://user-images.githubusercontent.com/83669741/128738013-2ab2a564-7618-4218-8cd8-eb9c3564543d.png)\
 v is the number of votes for the movie\